sedostheatre/sedos.co.uk/input/shows/2022-the-mystery-of-edwin-drood.md

 Our title character disappears mysteriously one stormy Christmas Eve - but has Edwin Drood been murdered?
 And if so, then whodunnit?
 YOU, the audience has the power to affect the outcome, so the show can be different at every performance!

+*The Mystery of Edwin Drood* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 22-26 March 2022.

-**SPECIAL OFFER:** book a ticket to *[When The Rain Stops Falling](https://sedos.co.uk/shows/2022-when-the-rain-stops-falling)* and a ticket to *The Mystery of Edwin Drood* in one transaction and receive 10% off.
+**SPECIAL OFFER:** book a ticket to *[When the Rain Stops Falling](https://sedos.co.uk/shows/2022-when-the-rain-stops-falling)* and a ticket to *The Mystery of Edwin Drood* in one transaction and receive 10% off.

 **THE MYSTERY OF EDWIN DROOD**\
 A Musical by